 4.13 Business Credit Plans.
 For members who own a business, IDIQ may make available one or more business credit related features within your personal active IDIQ Service Plan.
 The Business Credit Plan may consist of but is not limited to business credit reports from one or more sources, business credit scores from or more sources, business credit monitoring and more.
 Features commonly available in non-business plans may not be available or may not apply to Business Credit Plans.
 Businesses do not have the same rights as individuals under the Fair Credit Reporting Act.

-4.15 Third-Party Account Information.
-IDIQ partners with third-party companies to allow you to import your account information so that we may report your rental and/or utility payments to a credit reporting agency(ies) or to allow you to track your third-party financial accounts on a Site.
-You understand and agree that if you participate, IDIQ may share the information that you provide including, but not limited to, your full name, birth date, address, telephone number, and social security number with our partners so that they may provide us with your accounts and financial information needed to report your payments to a credit reporting agency(ies) or to provide access to your third-party financial accounts.
-Further, to use some of the Services and/or Offerings, you may need to provide information such as credit card numbers, bank account numbers, and other sensitive financial information to third parties.
-By using the Services and/or Offerings, you agreed that IDIQ may collect, store, and transfer such information on your behalf and at your sole request.
-You agree that your decision to make available any sensitive or confidential information is your sole responsibility and at your sole risk.
-IDIQ has no control and makes no representations as to the use or disclosure of information provided to third parties.
-You agree that these third-party services are not under IDIQ’s control and that IDIQ is not responsible for any third party’s use of your information.
+4.16 Third-Party Account Information.
+IDIQ partners with companies such as eCredable to allow you to import your account information so that we may report your rental and/or utility payments to a credit reporting agency(ies).
+You understand and agree that if you participate, IDIQ may share the information that you provide including, but not limited to, your full name, birth date, address, telephone number, and social security number with our partners so that they may provide us with your accounts and financial information needed to report your payments to a credit reporting agency(ies).

 5. Fees and Payment

 5.4 Cancelling Automatic Renewal.
-When available, you can manage and cancel your Subscription through your User Account.
-You may also manage and cancel your Subscription by contacting our customer service representatives.
-Please be sure to log into the User Account or contact the customer service phone number for the Site associated with your Subscription.
-If eligible to cancel a Subscription online, go to your User Account settings on the Site associated with the applicable Subscription, click on the Subscription you want to cancel, then follow the instructions to cancel the Subscription or turn off auto-renew.
+If you reside in a state where an online cancellation option is required, you can manage and cancel your Subscription through your User Account.
+You may also manage and cancel your Subscription by contacting our customer service representatives by calling us at the phone numbers set forth in Section 13.11 for the Site associated with your Subscription.
+If eligible to cancel a Subscription online, go to your User Account settings on the Website associated with the applicable Subscription, click on the Subscription you want to cancel, then follow the instructions to cancel the Subscription or turn off auto-renew.
 If auto-renew is successfully turned off, you’ll see the date on which your subscription expires.
 If you have multiple Subscriptions to cancel, repeat this process for each Subscription.

 5.5 Billing.
 If you elect to use Paid Services, you agree to the pricing and payment listed for the Service Plan or Feature which we may update from time to time.
 IDIQ may add new services for additional fees and charges, or amend fees and charges for existing Offerings, at any time in its sole discretion, however any price changes or changes to your Subscriptions will apply no earlier than 30 days following notice to you.

 5.6 Cancellation.
-You may cancel your Paid Services at any time using any of the following methods by (a) contacting IDIQ’s customer service by phone during regular business hours using the phone number published in the applicable Paid Service; or (b) when available, click the “cancel button” found in your User Account.
+You may cancel your Paid Services at any time using any of the following methods by (a) contacting IDIQ’s customer service by phone during regular business hours using the phone number published in the applicable Paid Service; or (b) if you reside in a state where an online cancellation option is required, clicking the “cancel button” found in your User Account.
 Cancellation via phone may require us to verify your identity.
 Once your Paid Service has been cancelled, some Features associated with the cancelled Service Plan, such as identity protection monitoring, credit monitoring and credit reports, will immediately be discontinued.
 You may in some cases still have access to login to the User Account to use certain no cost Features or to make future purchases.
 PLEASE NOTE, CANCELLATION OF A SERVICE PLAN DOES NOT CANCEL YOUR WRITTEN FCRA AUTHORIZATION FOR IDIQ TO CONTINUE TO ACCESS YOUR CREDIT INFORMATION IN ACCORDANCE WITH THESE SERVICE TERMS.
 Accordingly, we may, at our sole discretion, continue to monitor your credit (at no additional fee to you) and we may alert you if a suspicious event occurs and/or notify you of special offers and opportunities that may be of interest to you arising from such credit monitoring.

 5.7 No Refunds.
 You may cancel your IDIQ account at any time; however, there are no refunds for cancellation.
 If IDIQ suspends or terminates your account or our Agreement, you understand and agree that you shall receive no refund or exchange for any credits, any unused time on a Subscription, any Subscription fees or one-time fees paid for any portion of the Offerings, any content or data associated with your account, or for anything else.